 WHAT IS EMDR?

-An evidence-based therapy for trauma and other conditions CHANGE
+An evidence-based therapy for trauma and other conditions

 EMDR has been found to play a useful role in processing past trauma that plays a significant role in individuals’ current mental ill health.

 The originator of EMDR, Francine Shapiro, discovered in 1987 that bilateral movement of the eyes reduced distress.
-A background of general incredulity also haunted the discovery initially but extensive research led to the establishment of EMDR so that it was subsequently recommended by NICE (The National Institute for Health Care) in 2005 and has long been used in the NHS and trained by some Universities.
+A background of general incredulity haunted the discovery initially but extensive research led to the establishment of EMDR so that it was subsequently recommended by NICE (The National Institute for Health Care) in 2005 and has long been used in the NHS and trained by some universities.
 EMDR is effective, somewhat shorter than other therapies such as trauma-focused CBT and specifically helpful for people that are unlikely to do homework in between sessions.